LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 All LassoApps reside as either a file or a directory located within the "LassoApps" directory, which is located within the current Lasso home.
-(See the section on :ref:`Lasso instance home directories
-<instance-manager-home-directory>` for more details.)
+(See the section :ref:`instance-manager-home-directory` in the :ref:`instance-manager` chapter for more details.)

 LassoApps begin as a directory named according to the application.
 This directory contains all of the files for the application.
 Before deployment, this